newjersey/navigator.business.nj.gov/web/roadmaps/tasks/register-for-ein.md

 id: "register-for-ein"
 name: "Register for an EIN"
 callToActionLink: "https://www.irs.gov/businesses/small-businesses-self-employed/apply-for-an-employer-identification-number-ein-online"
-callToActionText: "Get Your EIN Certificate"
+callToActionText: "Get My EIN Certificate"
 ---

 An `Employer Identification Number|ein` is essentially your Social Security Number for your business.
 We recommend that most businesses obtain an EIN, so that you don't need to use your personal personal SSN on tax filings and other business registrations.
 If you plan on having employees you will need an EIN number.